goytia54/life-coaching/README.md

-# life-coaching
+# Life Coaching
-A repo to help people with life
+Hello and welcome to my life coaching resource.
+Click links below to navigate to the respestice topics you are interested in